DVOC Main Page > Constitution

 The members of this Club shall be persons who are interested in ornithology considered in its widest sense.
 There may be three classes of members: Fellows, Active Members, and Honorary Members.

 The officers of this Club shall be a President, a Vice President, a Secretary and a Treasurer, all elected at the annual meeting, and an Editor, appointed by the Council.
-The five officers, the last preceding President and six additional Fellows or Active Members elected at large shall constitute the Council of the Club.
-The Council shall be the governing body of the Club
+The five officers, the last preceding President and six additional Fellows, Honorary Members or Active Members elected at large shall constitute the Council of the Club.
+The Council shall be the governing body of the Club.

 ARTICLE I. MEMBERS

 Sec.
-I. All Honorary Members, Fellows and Active Members shall be eligible to hold office, to be Councillors, and to vote.
+1. All Honorary Members, Fellows and Active Members shall be eligible to hold office, to be Councilors, and to vote.
 Fellows shall be chosen, in the manner provided in Article IV, Section 3, from among the Active Members of at least one year's standing as a recognition of the high quality of their ornithological work or contributions to the Club.

 Sec.
 3. All Members shall be entitled to attend club meetings, to attend field trips and other activities of the Club, and upon payment of such fees as may be required by Council, to receive Cassinia and other club publications.